chipsheppard/footer-shortcodes/readme.txt

 Requires at least: 3.0.1
 Tested up to: 5.6
 Requires PHP: 5.4
-Stable tag: 1.0.3
+Stable tag: 1.0.4
-Version: 1.0.3
+Version: 1.0.4
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Provides Shortcodes to display the Copyright symbol, the Current Year and a site link.
+Provides shortcodes to display the copyright symbol, the current year and a site link.

 == Description ==